betuzo/gyro-adn/README.md

-In orde to install mail chimp plugin, first comment it on application.properties
+In order to install mail chimp plugin, first comment it on application.properties